 - Frequent presenter at writing conferences, including National Council of Teachers of English and the Assembly for the Teaching of English Grammar

 I must admit that I cannot take credit for figuring all this out.
 That honor goes to Dr. Francis Christensen, who was a professor at the University of Southern California.
-In 1967 he published his masterpiece, The Christensen Rhetoric Program, which announced this entirely new approach that consistently resulted in immediate and dramatic improvement in student writing.
+In 1967 he published his masterpiece, The Christensen Rhetoric Program, which unveiled this entirely new approach that consistently resulted in immediate and dramatic improvement in student writing.

 In 1988 I acquired the copyright to the works of Dr. Christensen, and since then I have revised his original text and written an additional pair of workbooks, resulting in a three-book series, published as The Stewart English Program (below), that spans grades seven through twelve.
 I have also reprinted Christensen's collected essays, called Notes Toward A New Rhetoric: Nine Essays For Teachers.
 Most recently, I have been teaching the program to adults, as they need to improve their writing skills for success in their jobs, their continuing academic pursuits, or their personal writing needs.